ale-rinaldi/distreamer/README.md

 There are various other INPUT and OUTPUT modules to use in the near future, for example there is a ShoutcastServer INPUT to avoid using ShoutCast at all, and a Reverse DiStreamer Server and Client to let a client push fragments to the server.
 Refer to `Inputs` and `Outputs` folders for a complete list of modules.
 If you have some good idea for an INPUT or OUTPUT module, and you like coding, PLEASE contribute!

-*WARNING*: this is pre-release software, so....... well, you already know it ;) write me if you have any issue and I'll be glad to help if I have time, but without any warranty.
+*WARNING*: as usual, in the open source world, this software is offered without any warranty.
+Feel free to write me if you have any issue and I'll be glad to help if I can.

 # Usage
 The file to run is distreamer.py and it accepts only one argument: a path to a configuration file.
 If no path is given, it will use "distreamer.conf" in the current directory.